Labour Party Conference: 2017 Brighton

 The 2017 Conference took place at the Brighton Centre in Brighton and had 13,000 attendees from Sunday 24 September to Wednesday 27 September 2017.
 The conference atmosphere was regarded as positive, following the relative successes of the party at the 2017 general election.

-The Labour deputy leader, Tom Watson, announced a number of policy plans, including: Forcing gambling companies to pay a levy to fund research and NHS treatment to help problem gamblers deal with their addiction, and; Banning football clubs from signing shirt sponsorship deals with betting companies The conference cut the amount of politicians from the program in order to let more regular party members to have slots.
-One example that received media attention was a passionate speech delivered by Lauren Stocks, a 16-year-old schoolgirl from Greater Manchester, that subsequently went viral.
-Commentator quickly drew parallels with William Hague's 1977 Conservative conference, which he delivered when he was also 16.
-Stocks spoke about the toll that changes to the exams had taken on her and her classmates and argued that:There's a statistic we were shown when I was about 13 or 14 that told me 3 in 10 people in every classroom suffer with a mental illness.
+Labour deputy leader Tom Watson announced a number of policy plans concerning gambling, including forcing gambling companies to pay a levy to fund research, NHS treatment to help problem gamblers deal with their addiction, and banning football clubs from signing shirt sponsorship deals with betting companies.
+The conference cut the number of politicians from the program in order to let more regular party members to have slots.
+One example that received media attention was a speech by Lauren Stocks, a 16-year-old student from Greater Manchester.
+Commentators quickly drew parallels with William Hague's 1977 Conservative conference, which he delivered when he was also 16.
+Stocks spoke about the effects of recent changes to exams, and argued that:There's a statistic we were shown when I was about 13 or 14 that told me 3 in 10 people in every classroom suffer with a mental illness.
 Now I'm going to be a bit frank here conference.
 That is bollocks!
 It's a good half ...
 I could've walked into any food tech, history, art, maths classroom and just watched seas of spaced-out, stressed-out, depressed kids, in a battlefield where they can't afford pens and paper! ...
 It is a disgusting sight and we cannot sit on our hands any longer!

-Jeremy Corbyn's leadership speech lasted 75 minutes and included a number of well received jokes, which came at the expense of both the Conservative party - specifically their reference to being unable to find a 'magic money tree', to fund new initiatives, prior to 2017 general election, only to find £1 billion to serve as the basis of a confidence and supply deal with the DUP following the Conservative Party's re-election with a reduced majority - and the Daily Mail.
+Corbyn's keynote speech lasted 75 minutes and included a number of jokes at the expense both of the Conservatives and the Daily Mail.
 In terms of policy, Corbyn pledged that a Labour government would give cities the power to bring in rent controls and introduce restrictions on gentrification projects, citing the then recent Grenfell Tower fire.

-Hundreds of fringe events took place at the conference, including: